 Amazon EC2 provides the ability to place instances in multiple locations.
-Amazon EC2 locations are composed of Availability Zones and Regions.
-Regions are dispersed and located in separate geographic areas (US, EU, etc.).
-Availability Zones are distinct locations within a Region that are engineered to be isolated from failures in other Availability Zones and provide inexpensive, low latency network connectivity to other Availability Zones in the same Region.
+Amazon EC2 locations are composed of Availability Zones and regions.
+Regions are dispersed and located in separate geographic areas.
+Availability Zones are distinct locations within a region that are engineered to be isolated from failures in other Availability Zones and provide inexpensive, low latency network connectivity to other Availability Zones in the same region.

-By launching instances in separate Regions, you can design your application to be closer to specific customers or to meet legal or other requirements.
-By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location.
+By launching your instances in separate regions, you can design your application to be closer to specific customers or to meet legal or other requirements.
+By launching your instances in separate Availability Zones, you can protect your applications from the failure of a single location.

-The following graphic shows a representation of Amazon EC2.
-Each Region is completely independent.
-Each Availability Zone is isolated, but connected through low-latency links.
+The following graphic illustrates the relationship between regions and Availability Zones.
+Each region is completely independent.
+Each Availability Zone is isolated, but the Availability Zones in a region are connected through low-latency links.